R4: Ridge Racer Type 4: Reception

-Contemporary

-The game received "generally favorable reviews" according to the review aggregation website Metacritic.
+R4: Ridge Racer Type 4 received "generally favorable reviews" according to the review aggregation website Metacritic.

 Jeff Gerstmann of GameSpot and Next Generation gave positive reviews to the game.

+Keith Stuart of Official UK PlayStation Magazine in its preview gave a strongly positive reception to the game design such as light and shadow effects.
+He also added in comparison to other racers: "Not everyone enjoyed the obsessive intricacy and detail of Gran Turismo, but many found sub-arcade fare like Motorhead lacking in substance.
+With R4's combination of immediate gameplay and real depth, players get the best of both worlds."

 In Japan, Famitsu gave it a score of 35 out of 40.

 Retrospective

 James O'Neill of Push Square noted it as the best of the PS1 Ridge Racer games.
 Jeremy Peeples of Hardcore Gamer said in 2018 that "R4 remains a high mark for the series and no entry has quite topped it yet."
 In 2023, Time Extension ranked the game first on their "Best Ridge Racer Games" list.
 Polygon and GamesRadar have ranked the game among the best PS1 games.
 Den of Geek included the game on their list of "20 PlayStation One Games That Were Way Ahead of Their Time" for getting the balance of "arcadey" and "realistic" right, also noting it as one of the best-looking PS1 titles.